Janhavi-shede/Sciart_ImageJ_Assignment-Janhavi_Shede/README.md

 **Step 4: Particle Analysis of the Image**

-I performed particle analysis using: Analyze → Analyze Particles The parameters used were: Size range as*50 – Infinity pixels* and Circularity as *0.40 – 1.00* And 'Display Results', 'Summarize', 'Exclude on Edges', 'Add to Manager' and 'Overlay' options were *selected*.
+I performed particle analysis using: Analyze → Analyze Particles The parameters used were: Size range as *50 – Infinity pixels* and Circularity as *0.40 – 1.00*.
+And 'Display Results', 'Summarize', 'Exclude on Edges', 'Add to Manager' and 'Overlay' options were *selected*.

 After analysis was done, a results table was generated along with an overlay that showed the detected particles.